Where to eat if you’re visiting Baylor/Waco (and what to order)

 Baris — If you drive by Baris on a weekend evening, you might wonder if there’s a convention at the small Valley Mills Drive restaurant.
 Cars are parked on every conceivable piece of pavement around the Italian eatery, and they’re all there to pursue the affordable, savory dishes that Baris has provided to Waco for decades.
 The pink sauce is so popular, it should be on social media.
 Combining the creamy cheesiness of alfredo with the tangy savory flavors of a marinara, it deserves all of the attention it gets.

-Buzzard Billy’s — At the confluence of the usual concerns of dining out — location, parking, convenience, distance from other activities, scenic views, and good food that has a menu of both standards and adventurous fare — is a solution that Waco has known for almost a quarter of a century.
-Whether at the downtown location that you remember from the late 1990s/early 2000s, or next to the river as it has been since 2008, Buzzard Billy’s has been offering cajun dishes and Gulf Coast seafood dishes, alongside a vibrant and laid-back environment.
-Just a short walk from McLane Stadium and replete with patio seating that offers views of the Brazos (particularly stunning at sunset), Buzzard Billy’s represents an incredible combination of everything one could ask of a dinner on the town in Waco.
+The Brazos Landing (formerly Buzzard Billy’s) — At the confluence of the usual concerns of dining out — location, parking, convenience, distance from other activities, scenic views, and good food that has a menu of both standards and adventurous fare — is a solution that Waco has known for almost a quarter of a century.
+Whether at the downtown location that you remember from the late 1990s/early 2000s, or next to the river as it has been since 2008, Buzzard Billy’s/the Brazos Landing has been offering cajun dishes and Gulf Coast seafood dishes, alongside a vibrant and laid-back environment.
+Just a short walk from McLane Stadium and replete with patio seating that offers views of the Brazos (particularly stunning at sunset), the Brazos Landing represents an incredible combination of everything one could ask of a dinner on the town in Waco.

 Katie’s Frozen Custard — Waco has plenty of ice cream or frozen dessert offerings to choose from.
 A significant number of them are national chains, and worth a stop.
 But none of them compare to the distinctly Waco experience of parking off of Valley Mills Drive, stopping in to Katie’s Custard, and watching the cars go by.
 It’s a DIY enterprise, meaning that your Katie’s experience is only bound by your own imagination.
 Gummi Bears and Peanut M&M’s?
 Done.
 Pretzels and mint chocolate chips?
 They’ll do it.
 They blend and whip all the ingredients together for a rich, velvety smooth dessert that makes Katie’s a very busy place on weekend evenings.